dfandrich/fileviewinfo/README.md

     env LC_ALL=C make check -k

 Any differences between the expected and generated output will be displayed.
 If a needed external program is missing, the test will fail.
+Some test runs show "Not a known file type" or "No comment found" which is normal, since not all file types are supported by all programs being tested.
 The test suite is sensitive to the locale and will not pass in some non-English locales due to some language-specific output.